Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Contribution.md

-This gRNA is used as a CRISPR inhibitory (CRISPRi) component and part of a double not gate in its original form, but we realised that it could easily be turned into a CRISPRa component by adding a handle as described in [1] [2] for the respective transcriptional activators (LiuP and SoxS-MCP).
+This gRNA is used as a CRISPR inhibitory (CRISPRi) component and part of a double not gate in its original form, but we realised that it could easily be turned into a CRISPRa component by adding a handle as described in [1] [2] for the respective transcriptional activators (PspF and SoxS-MCP).
 This would have the effect of reducing the induction time from a timescale of days [3] to one of hours [1] [2] by eliminating the need for immediate LacI repression [3] and converting the double not gate to a simple yes gate.

-Moreover, the level of activation by such a system would be much greater than would be possible with the double not gate – the initial paper describing the LiuP system showed that the expression of the system offered a 78-fold increase in the level of fluorescence observed when compared to controls.
-The system would also be far more reliable as the papers describing these CRISPRa components show little variability in data (Fig.1.)
+Moreover, the level of activation by such a system would be much greater than would be possible with the double not gate – the initial paper describing the PspF system showed that the expression of the system offered a 78-fold increase in the level of fluorescence observed when compared to controls.
+The system would also be far more reliable as the papers describing these CRISPRa components show little variability in data (Fig.1.) and would offer great modularity as multiple systems could be expressed in the same cell without any unintended cross-activation as the binding handles of the activator proteins have dissimilar shapes.

 {{< centeredImage
         src="/assets/content/contribution/LiuP.jpg"
-        alt="Graph showing the extent of the activation of a reporter in a cell line expressing a gRNA with a LiuP handle, the LiuP activator and dCas9" caption="Fig.1.
-Graph showing the extent of the activation of a reporter in a cell line expressing a gRNA with a LiuP handle, the LiuP activator and dCas9." >}}
+        alt="Graph showing the extent of the activation of a reporter in a cell line expressing a gRNA with a PspF handle, the PspF activator and dCas9" caption="Fig.1.
+Graph showing the extent of the activation of a reporter in a cell line expressing a gRNA with a PspF handle, the PspF activator and dCas9." >}}

 Read more about this on [the Parts Registry](http://parts.igem.org/Part:BBa_K2841513)